 When will a firm maximise its profits?

-What is a fiscal policy measure?
+A government introduces a series of economic measures.
+What is a supply-side policy measure?

 What suggests that there is market failure?